-In staff's opinion, the above evidence supports the applicant's claim that the apartment complex has been in continuous operation since its construction in 1950.
-The letter from WSSC indicates that a service account serving the property was activated on January 1, 1951.
+In staff's opinion, the above evidence supports the applicant's claim that the apartment complex has been in continuous operation since its construction in 1949.
+The letter from WSSC indicates that a service account serving the property was activated on October 1, 1950.
 There is no indication of service interruption to the property.
-Additional evidence, which consists of apartment license applications, aerial photographs, and affidavits from Michael E. Trageser and Ronald L. Lenkin demonstrate that the property has continuously operated since the nonconforming use began in January 1964 when the density regulations in the R-18 Zone were changed.
-The complex became further nonconforming when the R-18 Zone was amended in 1975 to allow a maximum of 12 units per acre.
-The allowable density on the subject site prior to January 1, 1964 was six units on a total of 0.25 acre.
+Additional evidence, which consists of apartment license applications, aerial photographs, income and expense questionnaires, and the affidavit from Michael E. Trageser demonstrate that the property has continuously operated since the nonconforming use began in January 1964 when the density regulations in the R-18 Zone were changed.

+The complex became further nonconforming when the R-18 Zone was amended to allow a maximum of 12 units per acre.
+The allowable density on the subject site prior to January 1, 1964 was six units on a total of 0.257 acres.
 The current maximum density only allows three units.